martenframework/marten/README.md

 **💠 App-oriented**

-Marten allows to separate projects into a set of logical "apps".
-These apps can also be extracted in order to contribute features and behaviours to other Marten projects.
+Marten allows separating projects into a set of logical "apps".
+These apps can also be extracted to contribute features and behaviors to other Marten projects.
 The goal here is to allow the creation of a powerful apps ecosystem over time.

 **🛡️ Secure**